Cuncolim Massacre: Francis Aranha

 This beatification was celebrated in Goa in 1894, and the feast has ever since then been kept with great solemnity at Cuncolim, even by the descendants of those who participated in the murders.
 The Calendar of the Archdiocese of Goa has fixed 27 July as their feast day.

-Controversies
+Reception

 The native Goans and the Portuguese layman who were killed along with the five Jesuits were excluded from the list of the Martyrs of the Faith, when the Church opened its Beatification process.
 According to writer Délio de Mendonça, this was due to the then prevailing attitude among the missionaries that the resident Catholics were by nature incapable of performing spiritual feats.

-In 2003, a memorial to the Hindu chieftains was constructed in Cuncolim, initiative of Prof Vermissio Coutinho, head of the Cuncolim Chieftains Memorial Trust.
+In 2003, a memorial to the Hindu chieftains was constructed in Cuncolim, on the initiative of Verissimo Coutinho, head of the Cuncolim Chieftains Memorial Trust.
 Prior to its construction however, the memorial met with strong opposition from the local Catholic parish, on the grounds of its proximity to another memorial built 102 years ago in memory of the five slain Jesuit priests.
 They instead argued that the memorial should have been built in Assolna, where the Hindu chieftains were executed.